 The ovens’ ceramic pizza stones, when heated, can hold very high temperatures, giving your pie a nice char on the bottom.
 The main differentiator in our tests was the heat source and how it affected the cooking on top of the pie; without a high temperature, you won’t get the dotted char known in the industry as “leoparding” (because it looks like a leopard, get it?).
 We found that the gas ovens with an exposed flame — the Ooni Koda 16 and the Gozney Roccbox — were best for getting a nice char.

 You’ll also want to think about the size of the oven itself.
 The majority of outdoor pizza ovens can make pies that are about 12 inches in diameter, but some can make larger, 16-inch pizzas, which may be the better option if you’re looking to feed a crowd.
+Some have a taller interior, which makes them better suited for baking other types of food, such as bread.

 Lastly, one thing to consider before you buy an outdoor pizza oven is whether you have the proper space for it.
 These ovens should be set up at a standalone table at least a couple of feet away from any other structure, and most recommend not setting them up underneath another enclosure (an upstairs deck, for instance).
 Make sure you follow our steps on how to use a pizza oven safely.